-Display slide 8 and pass out the attached Picture Deconstruction handout.
-Inform students that they must use the Photo or Picture Deconstruction strategy to analyze the illustration on the following slides, one quadrant at a time.
+Inform students that they must use the Photo or Picture Deconstruction strategy to analyze an illustration, one quadrant at a time.
+Use the following steps to complete this activity:

+- 1. Share digital versions of the attached Picture Deconstruction Slides and Picture Deconstruction handout with students in your LMS. - 2.
 For each quadrant, ask students to take notes on any words, symbols, and people they see.
-Students should write their observations in the corresponding quadrants at the top of the handout.
+Students should write their observations in the corresponding quadrants at the top of the handout. - 3.
+After students have taken notes on each quadrant, have them analyze the illustration as a whole and take additional notes on any details they missed in each quadrant.